Adoga93/Adoga93/README.md

 - 👋 Hi, I’m @Adoga93
-- 👀 I’m interested in data
+- 👀 I’m interested in data and AI
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on data project
 - 📫 How to reach me odeadoga@gmail.com